Zero-energy modes of two-component Bose-Bose droplets: Introduction

 Ultradilute liquid droplets provide an unique platform to study many quantum phenomena, even such exotic processes as disruption of a white dwarf star by a black hole, \cite{Nikolajuk20}.
 Unlike trapped systems droplets can be pushed against each other to make them collide.
 Dynamics of such collisions may be very rich because of possible merging or fragmentation, the analogues of fusion and fission reactions being so far the domain of nuclear physics \cite{Andreyev17}.
 Binary collisions in the context of quantum liquid droplets were investigated theoretically in 1D geometry \cite{Astrakharchik18}.
 Collisions of droplets composed of two hyperfine states of $^{39}$K were studied in the experiment of \cite{Fattori19}. \\

 The superfluid character of quantum droplets introduces an additional degree of freedom, namely a phase.
 To observe the quantum effects related to the phase of a droplet wavefunction some kind of interference phenomenon should take place.
 Coupling of two superfluid systems with different phases is the essence of the Josephson effect and coherent oscillations.
 This kind of process leads to a transfer of nucleons between the two colliding nuclei \cite{Magierski17,Bulgac17}.
 On the other hand, superfluid coupling of droplets is at the heart of recently observed supersolid systems, a bizarre marriage of a rigid solid and a fluid.
 These states of matter were created in a weakly coupled droplet system \cite{Modugno19,Pfau19,Chomaz19}.
 To this end external trap geometry and interactions have to be appropriately tuned to trigger the so-called roton instability \cite{Santos03} appearing when a roton minimum in the excitation spectrum touches zero energy.
-Coherent arrays of droplets linked by a superfuid created experimentally are a great experimental exemplification of a supersolid system.
+Coherent arrays of droplets linked by a superfluid created experimentally are a great experimental exemplification of a supersolid system.
 Other phenomena related to the phase of droplets are also of interest.
-Droplets of swirling superfluids \cite{Malomed18} or metastable clusters of droplets located on a ring and experiencing rich dynamics depending on relative phases of the droplets and the radius of the ring \cite{Torner19} are predicted theoretically.\\
+Droplets of swirling superfluids \cite{Malomed18} or metastable clusters of droplets located on a ring and experiencing rich dynamics depending on relative phases of the droplets and the radius of the ring \cite{Torner19} are predicted theoretically.
+For the review of the recent achievements in the field of ultradilute quantum droplets see \cite{Astrakharchik_review}.\\

 The mean field description of a droplet involves five free parameters which do not affect its energy.
 These are the two phases of the droplet's wavefunctions and one 3D vector of the droplet position.
 This vector is typically set to zero as it is convenient to locate the droplet at the center of a coordinate system.
-However when two or more droplets are considered their positions might become dynamical variables.
+However, when two or more droplets are considered their positions might become dynamical variables.
 Similarly, arbitrary phases of the two wavefunctions are ignored in the ground state.
 The dynamics of phases have to be accounted for in addition to the standard Bogoliubov excitations when low energy excitations are considered.
 These additional excitations related to fluctuations of parameters not affecting the system energy are called zero-energy modes. \\